oneapi-src/level-zero-spec/core/PROG.md

 # Core API Programming Guide

+[DO NOT EDIT]: # (generated from /scripts/core/PROG.md)

 The following documents the high-level programming models and guidelines.

-@cond DEV
-DO NOT EDIT: generated from /scripts/core/PROG.md
-@endcond

 ## Driver and Device
 The following diagram illustrates the hierarchy of devices to the driver: